Lang-Shao/graduate_cource/Using_Geant4/Install_Geant4/README.md

 > make -j4

+To know how many cores your CPU has:

+> cat /proc/cpuinfo | grep processor | wc -l

-then the build will take a while to download the Geant4 datasets (~1.7 Gb) sepcifiled by -DGEANT4_INSTALL_DATA=ON.
+then the build will download the Geant4 datasets (~1.7 Gb) sepcifiled by -DGEANT4_INSTALL_DATA=ON.

 4. make install